Robert McConnell Hatch

 Robert McConnell Hatch (July 6, 1910 – July 16, 2009) was a suffragan bishop of the Episcopal Diocese of Connecticut (1951-1957) and fourth bishop of the Episcopal Diocese of Western Massachusetts (1957–1970).

 Education

-Hatch was born in Brooklyn, New York City on July 6, 1910, the son of the Reverend William Henry Paine Hatch and Marion Louise Townsend.
+Hatch was born in Brooklyn, New York City on July 6, 1910, the son of the Reverend William Henry Paine Hatch (1875-1972) and Marion Louise Townsend (1881-1960).
 He was educated at St Mark's School in Southboro, Massachusetts and Harvard University.
 He also studied at Columbia University where he graduated with a master's in history in 1935.
-He also studied at the Episcopal Theological Seminary from where he earned his Bachelor of Divinity in 1939.
+He also studied at the Episcopal Theological Seminary from which he earned his Bachelor of Divinity in 1939.

 Priest

 Hatch was ordained deacon in 1939 and a priest in May 1940 by Bishop Henry Knox Sherrill of Massachusetts.
 He was appointed curate of Trinity Church, Boston where he remained until 1941 when he became rector of St John's Church in Arlington, Massachusetts.
 He transferred to Wilmington, Delaware where he became Dean of the Cathedral of St John in 1945.
 In 1946 he was also deputy of the General Convention and between 1947 and 1948 he served as president of the standing committee of the Diocese of Delaware.
 In 1948 he became rector of St John's Church in Waterbury, Connecticut.